FAQs

 The Environmental Statement will assess the proposal as temporary and take into account the need to replace equipment during its operational lifetime.

 We will ensure, wherever possible, local contractors and suppliers have the opportunity to become part of The Droves Solar Farm.
-Most of the employment and contractor opportunities will likely be available during the construction phase of the project, if the solar farm is granted planning permission.
+Most of the employment and contractor opportunities will likely be available during the construction phase , if the Project is granted planning permission.

 There will be multiple opportunities for local businesses and employees to register their interest in working with us from as early as the planning stage.

-We are also currently gathering ideas from local community groups and politically elected representatives on how we can contribute funding to projects and initiatives in the area, including a potential community benefit fund.
+We are currently gathering ideas from local community groups and elected representatives on how we can contribute funding to projects and initiatives in the area, including a potential community benefit fund.
+If you have any ideas on how we can invest in your local community, please contact us on: info@drovessolarfarm.co.uk.

 Consultation